 Human Trafficking victims are often physically and emotionally abuse, threatened, lied to, and tricked.
 Victims are both foreign-born and domestic and are exploited for the purposes of commercial sex and/or forced labor.
 Many victims don’t identify as victims due to a lack of knowledge about the crime and the power and control dynamics involved.

-If someone you know is a victim of human trafficking, here’s how to help:
+If someone you know is a victim of human trafficking or if you witness suspicious activity where trafficking might be involved, here’s how to help:

 - Express concern for their safety and well-being.
 Ask questions about their working and living conditions, if they have the freedom to move, and access to their travel documents or identification.